logo

 These are volunteer organizations, typically with elected boards, that focus on professional development and networking for a specific geographical location and/or area of law.

-• Vermont Bar Association (VBA): Strives to promote professionalism, high ethical standards, and foster a respect for the law by supporting legal professionals throughout the state.
+• Vermont Bar Association (VBA): Strives to promote professionalism, high ethical standards, and foster respect for the law by supporting legal professionals throughout the state.

 • Vermont Paralegal Organization (VPO): Promotes paralegal professionalism by providing continuing educational and networking opportunities for paralegals throughout the state.